 - The arts of speaking and listening, making formal presentations, demonstrating to others and participating in debate.

-Pre learning activities are structured to enable students to practice skills taught in the classroom and enhance understanding.
+Homework activities are structured to enable students to practice skills taught in the classroom and enhance understanding.

 Students are assessed throughout the year on their reading, writing and speaking and listening skills in addition to an end of year examination.